Concept

 Joint attention as the ground of language, ethics, and the scene

 — AI-generated synthesis.
-Verify claims against the archive passages and linked texts below.Michael Tomasello's developmental research on joint attention provides the empirical foundation for what Center Study frames theoretically.
+The archive passages above are the primary source.Michael Tomasello's developmental research on joint attention provides the empirical foundation for what Center Study frames theoretically.
 Infants acquire language not by learning words and grammatical rules but by developing the capacity for joint attention — the ability to share a focus of attention with another and to know that the sharing is mutual.
 This capacity distinguishes humans from even the most cognitively sophisticated other primates.

 Three orders.
 Katz distinguishes three orders of attentionality.
 First-order attentionality is the ability to direct attention toward something.
 Second-order is the understanding that others can direct their attention toward something — the ability to represent another's attention.
 Third-order is the understanding that others know you're directing attention — the ability to represent another's representation of your attention.
 Language requires third-order attentionality because the sign works only when all participants know that all others are emitting and receiving the same sign.